-TerraSond Limited (TerraSond) is hereby authorized under section 101(a)(5)(D) of the Marine Mammal Protection Act (MMPA; 16 U.S.C.
+SouthCoast Wind Energy, LLC (SouthCoast Wind) and their designees are hereby authorized under section 101(a)(5)(D) of the Marine Mammal Protection Act (MMPA; 16 U.S.C.
 1371(a)(5)(D)) to incidentally harass marine mammals, under the following conditions:

-- 1. This incidental harassment authorization (IHA) is valid from February 1, 2023 through January 31, 2024. - 2.
-This IHA authorizes take incidental to marine site characterization surveys, as specified in TerraSond's application, in Bureau of Ocean Energy Management (BOEM) Lease Areas OCS A-0545 and 0546, offshore of North Carolina and South Carolina.
+- 1. This incidental harassment authorization (IHA) is valid from one year from the date of issuance. - 2.
+This IHA authorizes take incidental to marine site characterization surveys in coastal waters off Massachusetts, as specified in SouthCoast Wind's IHA application, in the Bureau of Ocean Energy Management (BOEM) Lease Area OCS-A-0521.